 Beach Foraging

-There are generally three main groups of food that can be found on the coast which are common shellfish, plants and luxury foods.
-The first two types can be found almost any were and include things like seaweed and mussels, but for the luxury seafood you’ll have to pick your spots a bit more carefully.
-Here’s a list of the different things to be found round the coast of Britain and the best ways to gather them.
+There are generally three main groups of food that can be found while beach foraging which are common shellfish, plants, and luxury foods.
+The first two types can be found almost anywhere and include things like seaweed and mussels, but for the luxury seafood, you’ll have to pick your spots a bit more carefully.
+Here’s a list of the different things to be found around the coast of Britain and the best ways to gather them.

 Cockles

 Cockles don’t cling to anything like other shellfish and need a flat sandy beach in order to survive.
-If there’s too many rocks or pebbles they’ll get ground to pieces when the tide washes them around, and if the beach is to steep they’ll just roll into deeper waters out of reach.
+If there are too many rocks or pebbles they’ll get ground to pieces when the tide washes them around, and if the beach is too steep they’ll just roll into deeper waters out of reach.

 When on the beach look for the small streams that naturally form and dig around along the banks of them under the water.
 They like to hide up to 6 inches below the sand so a small hand rake can be useful to speed things up.
 The single best time to go and gather cockles is after a storm, with the more violent it is the better as the larger ones get washed around and settle on the surface making them easy pickings.